 Engineers must be able to apply theoretical knowledge to real-world engineering tasks.
-Therefore, the programme combines theoretical studies with integrated hand-on exercises and projects where the new knowledge is applied.
+Therefore, the program combines theoretical studies with integrated hand-on exercises and projects where the new knowledge is applied.
 Much of the students’ time is spent on group and individual assignments that train problem solving, research, and advanced engineering skills.
 In particular, the graduates must be able to write software code for the most demanding cloud and distributed applications, and they must be able to apply state-of-the-art security technologies to new products and services.
 Therefore, the studies include demanding software engineering tasks in each semester.
-Throughout the programme, students gain experience of collaboration in multicultural teams.
+Throughout the program, the students gain experience of collaboration in multicultural teams.
 In the courses that involve classroom teaching, it takes varied forms from traditional lectures and exercise sessions to discussion of group projects and student presentations.
 All students participate in an academic writing course and at least one seminar course where they learn to write a technical or research article, survey research literature, and present their own work.

 The studies include opportunities for networking with local and European companies.
 Many of the teachers have industry background, and our partner companies contribute to some courses and projects.
-The programme includes a summer internship in industry or academic research, and a majority of the master’s thesis projects are done in industry in paid projects.
+The program includes a summer internship in industry or academic research, and a majority of the master’s thesis projects are done in industry in paid projects.

 Specializations and mobility